 - Still in beta, so accounts are periodically wiped

-- Only cards form current Standard packs are available
+- Only cards from current Standard packs are available

 - Only formats available are Standard and Draft